Iaurits/Iaurits.github.io/_posts/2024-04-23-FinalProject.markdown

     frameborder="0">
 </iframe>

-_figure 1: Ratio of crashes and cars sold for the five most popular car brands_
+_Figure 1: Ratio of crashes and cars sold for the five most popular car brands_

 It can be seen from this plot that Ford has the lowest amount of crashes pr car sold.
 While Toyota has the highest.
 This could indicate that the Ford brand is safer to drive.